Belgium: Antiquity

-According to Julius Caesar's Commentarii de Bello Gallico, the Belgae inhabited the northernmost part of Gaul, a region extending from the Seine and Marne rivers to the Rhine.
-This area was larger than present-day Belgium and included parts of modern France, Belgium, Luxembourg, and Germany.
-Caesar noted that the Belgae were the bravest among the Gauls due to their distance from the civilization and refinement of the Roman Province, minimal contact with merchants importing luxury goods, and their continual warfare with the neighboring Germanic tribes across the Rhine.
+In his account of the Roman invasion of Gaul, Roman leader Julius Caesar noted that the original Belgae inhabited the northern part of Gaul extending from the Seine and Marne rivers to the Rhine.
+They therefore inhabited most of modern Belgium, and significant parts of France, the Netherlands, and Germany.
+He described the Belgae as the bravest of the Gauls, and attributed this to their distance from the Roman Province, minimal contact with merchants importing luxury goods, and their continual warfare with the neighbouring Germanic tribes across the Rhine.
 Within this broad region, Caesar referred to a specific area as "Belgium," which was politically dominant and located in what is now northern France.

-Modern Belgium, along with neighboring regions of the Netherlands and Germany, corresponds to the territories of the northernmost Belgae tribes, including the Morini, (Note: The Morini were located along the coast of modern Belgium, particularly in the Pas-de-Calais region, centered around Boulogne-sur-Mer.
-Their territory extended from the River Canache to the River Scheldt.)
-Menapii, (Note: The Menapii dwelt near the North Sea, around present-day Cassel, in the region now part of Belgium.)
+Modern Belgium, along with neighbouring regions of the Netherlands and Germany, corresponds to the territories of the northernmost Belgae tribes, including the Menapii, (Note: The Menapii dwelt near the North Sea coast.)
 Nervii, (Note: The Nervii inhabited the central part of modern Belgium, including Brussels, extending southwards to Cambrai in French Hainaut.
-Their territory included areas along the Haine and Sambre rivers.)
-Germani Cisrhenani, (Note: The Germani Cisrhenani inhabited regions on the eastern side of the Rhine, corresponding to parts of modern-day Germany, but their influence extended into the northeastern part of Gaul.) and Aduatuci.
-(Note: The Aduatuci lived in the eastern part of modern-day Belgium, particularly in the Meuse valley and the Hesbaye region.)
+Their territory included areas along the Haine and Sambre rivers.) the Atuatuci, (Note: The exact location of the Atuatuci is uncertain, but they lived near the Germani and Nervii.) and the Germani Cisrhenani.
+(Note: The Germani Cisrhenani lived in the eastern part of modern-day Belgium, stretching into Germany and the Netherlands.)
 Julius Caesar described these tribes as particularly warlike and economically undeveloped, noting their kinship with the Germanic tribes east of the Rhine.
-Additionally, the area around Arlon in southern Belgium was part of the territory of the powerful Treveri tribe, whose lands extended into present-day Luxembourg and adjacent regions of France and Germany.
+Additionally, the area around Arlon in southern Belgium was part of the territory of the Treveri tribe, whose lands extended into present-day Luxembourg and adjacent regions of France and Germany.

 Following Caesar's conquests, Gallia Belgica became the Latin name for a large Roman province encompassing most of Northern Gaul, including the lands of the Belgae and Treveri.
-Subsequently, areas closer to the lower Rhine frontier, such as the eastern part of modern Belgium, were incorporated into the frontier province of Germania Inferior.
+Subsequently, Roman Belgica was divided into two parts, and the regions closer to the lower Rhine frontier, such as the eastern part of modern Belgium, were incorporated into the frontier province of Germania Inferior.
 As the central government of the Western Roman Empire collapsed, the provinces of Belgica and Germania were inhabited by a mix of Romanized populations and Germanic-speaking Franks, who came to dominate the military and political spheres.